dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 If the dictionaries need resizing, calling `resize`, which will find a good size for the dictionary and start the rehashing process.

 The next step is to call `rehash_milliseconds`.
 We've already explained why it's important for Redis to maintain an upper bound to all the operations that blocks other clients in the queue.
-By calling `rehash_milliseconds(1)`, Redis tries to do as much rehashing as possible and stops once one milliseconds has ellapsed.
+By calling `rehash_milliseconds(1)`, Redis tries to do as much rehashing as possible and stops once one millisecond has ellapsed.
 This means that in the most pessismistic scenario possible, a client would send a command right after Redis enters the `rehash_milliseconds(1)` call, effectively blocking this client for at least one millisecond.
 This behavior is considered acceptable by Redis, but it can be disabled through the `activerehashing` config value.
 We have not yet implemented any form of configuration so we will assume that all clients of our server are ok with this behavior.

 ``` ruby
 # dict.rb